How to Introduce Yourself in an Interview as a Student?

 Sample Self-Introduction Scripts

-For a technical role:
+For a Technical Role:

 Example: "Good morning, I’m Rahul Mehta, currently in my final year of pursuing a bachelor's degree in computer science from IIT Delhi.
 Growing up in Pune, I was always fascinated by technology, which led me to explore coding and problem-solving from an early age.
 During my undergrad, I interned at Infosys, where I developed a scalable backend system that reduced processing time by 25% for client applications.